-One of the biggest additions is the powerful BitLocker, which offers much more comprehensive encryption support over Windows 10 Home.
+One of the biggest additions is the powerful BitLocker, which offers much more comprehensive encryption support compared to Windows 10 Home.
 Another notable security feature is the Windows Update for Business service, which is aimed at enterprise users and IT administrators.
-Then there is added security in the form of Device Guard and Secure Boot, both not found on the Home edition.
+Then there is the added security in the form of Device Guard and Secure Boot, both of which are absent in the Home edition.

 Windows 10 Pro also ups the virtualization options with Client Hyper-V, which allows users to create a virtualized sandbox for various projects or play around with a different OS.

-Windows 10 Pro may be designed for professional or business users, but there’s plenty of hidden pearls for enthusiasts and power users to play around with—assuming they want to pay for it.
+Windows 10 Pro may be designed for professional or business users, but there’s plenty of hidden pearls for enthusiasts to play around with—assuming they’re willing to pay for it.
 More on that next.

 Windows 10 Costs

-For many Windows dwellers, the decision between versions may very well come down to price.
-Generally speaking, you can expect to pay around $130 – $139 for Windows 10 Home, via Amazon or directly from Microsoft.
+For many Windows users, the decision between these two editions may very well come down to the pricing.
+Generally speaking, you can expect to pay around $130 – $139 for Windows 10 Home, if you’re buying it via Amazon or directly from Microsoft.
 This is after Microsoft quietly raised the price in late 2018, tacking on an extra $20.
-However, there are generally sales to be found, and usually the USB version is a bit cheaper.
+However, you can often find it on sale, and a physical copy is usually a bit cheaper than the digital download.

 Buying into Windows 10 Pro costs quite a bit more.
 Microsoft will charge about $200, while places like Amazon will typically charge around $189.
-Again, buying the USB version over the PC download will net you a marginal savings, if that’s of interest.
+But again, physical copies tend to cost less, and you can often catch it at a discount and save some money.

 Value and Conclusion

-If you’re a casual user or no-frills PC gamer and aren’t interested in premium features, then it’s likely obvious what version you need—go with Windows 10 Home.
-You likely won’t find anything missing from the experience, while also saving a considerable amount of money.
+If you’re a casual user or no-frills PC gamer and aren’t interested in premium features, then it’s obvious which version you need — the more affordable Windows 10 Home.
+You likely won’t find anything missing from the experience, and you’ll save a decent amount of money.

-If you count yourself among the proud PC enthusiast crowd, or are a Windows power user, then it’s certainly worth the extra money to invest in Windows 10 Pro.
-You don’t have to be a business owner or IT professional to find value in the more sophisticated features found in Window 10 Pro.
+If you count yourself among the PC enthusiast crowd or are a Windows power user, then the Windows 10 Pro will most likely be worth the extra investment.
+You don’t have to be a business owner or an IT professional to find value in the more sophisticated features found in Windows 10 Pro.
 Plus, Windows 10 Pro will continue to get more features over time, making it even more flexible.

-Bottom line: Windows 10 Home will suffice for most, so don’t feel compelled to spend if you don’t see the value.
-That said, Windows 10 Pro is appealing if you can make use of its more advanced features.
+Bottom line: Windows 10 Home will suffice for most users, so don’t feel compelled to spend more money on the Pro edition if you don’t intend on taking advantage of its extra features.